-- Parents needs a routine for their own sanity.
+- Parents need a routine for their own sanity.

 - Your children also need a routine to feel secure with all the excitement and big feelings.

-- Your routine can be loose to fit how the days with change, but anchor with a predictable few activities.
+- Your routine can be loose to fit how the days will change, but anchor with a predictable few activities.